tarun1992/wbd/README.md

 * AWS EventBridge
 * AWS CloudWatch dashboards

-### **Why:**

-As a beginner in AWS, I focused on delivering complete local functionality with clear documentation and left cloud deployment as a future extension.
+As a beginner in AWS, I focused on delivering complete local functionality with clear documentation.

 ### **If deployed in future, the flow would be:**